lmapii/practical-zephyr/02_devicetree_syntax/readme.md

 └── nrf52840dk_nrf52840-pinctrl.dtsi
 ```

 > **Note:** You might have noticed the file extensions `.dts` and `.dtsi`.
 Both file extensions are devicetree source files, but by convention the `.dtsi` extension is used for DTS files that are intended to be _included_ by other files.
-We'll get back to file types and extensions in a later section.
-TODO: ref.

 It's all starting to make sense, doesn't it?
 - Since we didn't specify anything external in an overlay file, our outermost devicetree source file is our _board_ `nrf52840dk_nrf52840.dts`.